markusos/topic-extraction/README.md

 #### Indexed Data Example

+This is an example of the data indexed into ElasticSearch:

 ![Indexed data](docs/indexedData.png)

-### Extract topics
+## Extract topics

-- Run the 'com.findwise.topic.Main' class with the input parameter '-e' to extract topics from "test_input.txt" file.
+- Run 'java -jar topic-0.5-jar-with-dependencies.jar -e' to extract topics from "test_input.txt" file.

    You can change the input file in 'com.findwise.topic.extractor.Main' and tweak the parameters for the system.
-- When done, the file 'result.html' contains the result as well as the relationship graph of the found topics.
+   When done, the file 'result.html' contains the result as well as the relationship graph of the found topics.

-### Workflow
+### Extraction Workflow

 ![workflow](docs/workflow.jpg)